The Shubert Foundation Inc

 The foundation exclusively funds:

-- Professional producing theater companies with established track records
+- Professional producing theatre companies with established track records

 - Professional dance companies developing and producing new work